Best Practices for Pollinators in the Real World

-Are you ready for 2017?
+Are you ready for 2018?
 Public concern over pollinator decline is on the rise, and justifiably so.
 Both native bees and honey bees are struggling, putting natural ecosystems and agricultural systems at risk.
-Governor Dayton’s 2016 Executive Order to restore pollinator health will affect local, county and state land management practices.
-The Best Practices for Pollinators Summit will provide resources and innovative ideas for leaders in developing best practices.
+Governor Dayton’s Executive Order to restore pollinator health affects local, county and state land management practices.
+An independent statewide survey found 87% of the public is concerned and wants pollinator protections improved.
+The Best Practices for Pollinators Summit will provide resources and innovative ideas for leaders to implement pollinator and ecologically sound best practices.

-Who should attend: Public Works and Parks Directors, Managers and Lead Workers, Environmental & Parks Commissions, Road Maintenance Managers & Supervisors, Parks & Trails Managers & Supervisors, County Commissioners, City Council, City and County Planners, Local and State Policymakers.
+Who should attend: Public Works and Parks Directors, Managers and Lead Workers, Environmental & Parks Commissions, Road Maintenance Managers & Supervisors, Parks & Trails Managers & Supervisors, County Commissioners, City Council, City and County Planners, Local and State Policymakers, Legislators.

 Limited seating.
 Registration includes refreshments and materials.
 Certificate of completion available to participants day of the summit.